rpodcast/apero_play/content/guest/_index.md

     show_sidebar_adunit: true
     text_link_label: View all guests
     text_link_url: /guest/
 description: A gallery of the previous guests on the Shiny Dev Series!
+Ordered by most recent appearance on the series.
 layout: list-grid
 show_author_byline: true
 show_button_links: true